material-motion/material-motion/specifications/directors.md

 <p style="text-align:center"><tt>MVP</tt></p>

-**Set up**: A Director has a `setUp` method that is invoked exactly once.
-This method must be provided with a Transaction instance.
+**Set up API**: A Director implements a `setUp` function.
+This function will be invoked exactly once.
+This API accepts a Transaction instance.

 Example pseudo-code:

     Director {
       function setUp(transaction)
     }

-The owner of a Director is responsible for creating a Runtime and committing the Transaction.

-Example pseudo-code:

-    runtime = Runtime()
-    transaction = Transaction()

-    director = Director()
-    director.setUp(transaction)

-    runtime.commit(transaction)

 **First**: The `setUp` event must be the first event invoked on a Director.